sudhir37/spring16_datamining/README.md

-# spring16_datamining
+# Welcome!

 This is the main repository for the Spring 2016 Data Mining course.
+It will be the location where you can find :

+* project proposal templates (Markdown, etc.)
+* example code for projects
+* and other things ...